-With a focus on adult literacy, numeracy, employability and digital skills training, the Ministerial Statement sets out the agenda for adult education in Victoria from 2020-25.
+With a focus on adult literacy, numeracy, employability and digital skills training, the Ministerial Statement sets out the agenda for adult education in Victoria from 2020 to 2025.

 Adult community education plays an important role in Victoria’s broader education sector.
-Victoria leads Australia in providing accessible and tailored lifelong learning opportunities for adult learners seeking to develop the skills they need for work, further study, and to participate fully in the Victorian community.
+Victoria leads Australia in providing accessible and tailored lifelong learning opportunities for adult learners seeking to develop the skills they need for work and further study, and to participate fully in the Victorian community.

-It establishes a reform agenda for the 6 years (2020-25), focusing the Adult, Community and Further Education Board and the adult community education sector on:
+It establishes a reform agenda for the 6 years (2020 to 2025), focusing the Adult, Community and Further Education (ACFE) Board and the adult community education sector on: